SaiTeja-Erukude/SaiTeja-Erukude/README.md

 [![image](https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white)](mailto:erukude.saiteja@gmail.com)
 <br/>

-##### As a software engineer with 3 years of experience in several tech firms, I’ve developed expertise in implementing complex software solutions.
+#### As a Software Engineer with 3 years of experience in several tech firms, I’ve developed expertise in implementing complex software solutions.

-##### Well-versed in a wide range of Computer Science disciplines including Full Stack Website Development (using MERN stack, AEM 6.5, Java Spring Boot, SQL/NoSQL), Machine Learning and DataScience.
-Extremely passionate about integrating ML models with web applications to build intelligent solutions.
+#### Well-versed in various Computer Science disciplines including Full Stack Website Development, Machine Learning, and Data Science.
+Extremely passionate about integrating ML/DL models with web applications to build intelligent solutions.

-##### I’m now pursuing a Master’s degree in Computer Science at Kansas State University to further deepen my knowledge and skills while also exploring new areas of interests.
+#### I’m now pursuing a Master’s degree in Computer Science at Kansas State University to further deepen my knowledge and skills and explore new areas of interest.

-##### Always down to collaborate with self-motivated professionals.
-If you are looking for a skilled and experienced Software Developer, I’d love to connect and discuss how we can work together to achieve your goals.
+#### Always down to collaborate with self-motivated professionals.
+If you are looking for a skilled and experienced Software Engineer, I’d love to connect and discuss how we can work together to achieve your goals.

 <!--